Soy Protein

 4

-Blanco Mejia 2019 — FDA-Identified Studies LDL Meta-Analysis
+Blanco — FDA-Identified Studies LDL Evidence Synthesis

-Cumulative meta-analysis of FDA-identified soy protein studies (Blanco Mejia, Messina, Li, Viguiliouk, Chiavaroli, Khan, Srichaikul, Mirrahimi, Sievenpiper, Kris-Etherton, Jenkins 2019, J Nutr 149(6):968-981).
+Cumulative pooled analysis of FDA-identified soy protein studies (Blanco Mejia, Messina, Li, Viguiliouk, Chiavaroli, Khan, Srichaikul, Mirrahimi, Sievenpiper, Kris-Etherton, J Nutr 149(6):968-981).

 46 trials examining soy protein effects on circulating LDL-c and total cholesterol, identified by FDA for heart health claim review.

 Pooled effect: soy protein reduced LDL-c 4.2 mg/dL (-3.2%, p<0.0001) and total cholesterol 6.4 mg/dL (-2.8%, p<0.0001).
-Effect smaller than Anderson 1995 estimate but consistent and reproducible.
+Effect smaller than estimate but consistent and reproducible.
 Combined with food-substitution advantages (reducing saturated fat in displaced animal protein), real-world LDL reduction may approach 6-10%.
 Authors concluded soy protein remains a clinically useful adjunct to dietary cholesterol management.

 Side effects and drug interactions